Accessible rooms with king and double bed

 Did someone say that they saw an accessible room with a tub with grab bars?
 I thought all accessible rooms had roll in showers.
 I will be traveling with 3 kiddos and need a tub with grab bars.
 I have to soak in the tub every night after walking so much so can't have a roll in shower but sometimes need help out of the tub and an accessible room would be great if I wind up with an ECV depending on whether or not I am in flare at the time.

-mawmaw to 3 beautiful granddaughters: 4, 2, and 6 months
+mawmaw to 3 beautiful granddaughters: 5, 3, 1 and #4 due in February

 Some of the accessible rooms have tubs, some roll-in showers.
 We prefer the showers, but have gotten the tub rooms the past two times.
 I don't know if they can promise one over the other.
 We have a portable grab bar that fastens with extremely strong suction; it's easy to put on and take off and works great getting in and out of the tub.
 You can buy them at home improvement and larger drug stores.